push-chain/push-chain-remix-workshop/PushChain/1-deploy-contracts/README.md

 4. Deploy
    - Use your standard deploy command.

-For step-by-step guides across Remix, Hardhat, and Foundry, see: <a href="https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/setup/smart-contract-environment/">Smart Contract Environment</a>.
+For step-by-step guides across Remix, Hardhat, and Foundry, see: <a href="https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/setup/smart-contract-environment/" target="_blank">Smart Contract Environment</a>.

 That’s it—your contract is live on Push Chain and immediately accessible to users coming from other supported chains.

 ## Push Chain Donut Testnet configuration

 Use the following network details when deploying to Push Chain Donut Testnet.
-See full specs in the docs: <a href="https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/setup/chain-config/">Chain Configuration</a>.
+See full specs in the docs: <a href="https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/setup/chain-config/" target="_blank">Chain Configuration</a>.

 - Network Name: Push Chain Donut Testnet
 - RPC URLs: